DaveO-Home/embedded-acceptance-tests-ng/README.md

 **Server:**

-  `cd` to top level directory `<install>/embedded-acceptance-tests`
+  `cd` to top level directory `<install>/embedded-acceptance-tests-ng`

+  You have to use a `Node` version `< v15` to install.
+Once installed, the latest `Node/Npm` versions can be used.

 ```bash
   npm install
 ```

-  This will install a small Node/Express setup to view the results of a production build.
+  This will install a small Node/Koa setup to view the results of a production build.

   To install the demo